-Methods This retrospective study enrolled healthy older adult participants aged ≥50 years with normal cognition and no neurological symptoms or medical/surgical histories that could potentially affect gait.
-Quantitative gait analysis was conducted using the GAITRite Electronic Walkway, categorizing gait parameters into spatiotemporal, spatial, temporal, phase, and variability.
+Methods This retrospective study enrolled healthy older adult participants aged 50 years or older with normal cognition and no neurological symptoms or medical/surgical history that could affect gait.
+Quantitative gait analysis was conducted via the GAITRite Electronic Walkway, which categorizes gait parameters into spatiotemporal, spatial, temporal, phase, and variability.
 Gait parameters were compared between sexes across different age groups.
-The independent effects of age, Mini-Mental State Examination scores, and physical characteristics were analyzed using a multiple regression model.
+The independent effects of age, Mini-Mental State Examination score, and physical characteristics were analyzed via a multiple regression model.

-Conclusions Gait parameters in healthy older adults were not only associated with age and physical characteristics, but also had inter-parameter correlations.
+Conclusion Gait parameters in healthy older adults were not only associated with age and physical characteristics but also had interparameter correlations.

 Dyskinesia hyperpyrexia syndrome is a rare medical emergency in Parkinson’s disease.
 It is characterized by continuous dyskinesia associated with hyperthermia, rhabdomyolysis, and alteration of the mental state.
 We present the case of a 74-year-old woman who presented with recurrent dyskinesia hyperpyrexia syndrome.
 Although some provocation factors and clinical manifestations seem to be shared with parkinsonism hyperpyrexia syndrome, a clear distinction in management should be considered.